 Livan Antonio (Havana 1976) is director of audiovisual works, screenwriter and director of radio and television programs.
 He graduated from the Facultad Arte de los Medios de Comunicación Audiovisual del Instituto Superior de Arte (School of Audiovisual Media Communication of the Higher Institute of Art).
 He is part of the National Union of Writers and Artistas of Cuba (UNEAC) and the Association Hermanos Sais (AHS), where he directed the audiovisual department in the City of Havana.
 He has completed various postgraduate courses, participated on the panel of conferences and has recently finished a master’s program.
 Presently, he is Vice Dean and professor in the Department of Media and Audiovisual Arts and professor of Theory and Documentary Technique.

-To purchase Katrin Hansing's film Freddy Ilanga: Che's Swahili Translator:
+Click to purchase Katrin Hansing's film Freddy Ilanga: Che's Swahili Translator

 Katrin Hansing is Professor of Anthropology at City University New York (CUNY).
 A native of South Africa, Katrin lived in Cuba for many years and continues to be actively engaged in cultural and academic exchanges with the island.
 ‘Freddy Ilanga: Che's Swahili Translator’ is her first documentary film.

 He graduated with a major in Spanish Language and Philology in 1992 and in 1993 he graduated from the Facultad de Medios Audiovisuales in TV Direction (Department of Audiovisual Media); moreover he has participated in numerous workshops at the Escuela Internacional de Cine y Televisión de San Antonio de los Baños, (International School of Cinema and Television of San Antonio de los Baños) Cuba.
 He started working at Televisión Serrana in 1993, a center of community audiovisual production, in the heart of the Sierra Maestra, the highest mountain in Cuba.
 TV Serrana is considered the first community television program in Cuba and a unique experience in Latin America.
 Rigoberto has made and continues to make all of his documentaries there, and has received various awards and recognitions for them.
 In 2006 he began to work for the International School of Cinema and Television of San Antonio de los Baños as Head of the Multidisciplinary Department and at the same time continues to make documentaries every year.